-1. The Carolyn Maroney Memorial Scholarship is awarded to a second-year RNAI chosen by the

-- faculty who is in good standing and exemplifies enthusiasm, professionalism and attitude. - 2.
+- 1. The Carolyn Maroney Memorial Scholarship is awarded to a second-year RNAI chosen by the faculty who is in good standing and exemplifies enthusiasm, professionalism, and attitude. - 2.
 The Robert F. Waldvogel, M.D.
-Student Excellence and Clinical Mastery Award is presented to a third-year RNAI, chosen by faculty and staff, who demonstrates enthusiasm toward the mastery of anesthesia, seeks knowledge and shows genuine concern for others. - 3.
-The Ethel Lebkuecher Award is given to the graduating RNAI who is recognized by the faculty as the most outstanding clinician. - 4.
-The Betty Horton Leadership Award is presented to a graduating RNAI, chosen by the faculty, who exemplifies initiative, scholarship, interpersonal relationships, and enthusiasm toward the profession of nurse anesthesia.
+Student Excellence and Clinical Mastery Award is presented to a third-year RNAI, chosen by faculty and staff, who demonstrates enthusiasm toward the mastery of anesthesia, seeks knowledge, and shows genuine concern for others. - 3.
+The Ethel Lebkuecher Award is given to the graduating RNAI who the faculty recognize as the most outstanding clinician. - 4.
+The Betty Horton Leadership Award is presented to a graduating RNAI, chosen by the faculty, who exemplifies initiative, scholarship, interpersonal relationships, and enthusiasm toward the nurse anesthesia profession.